Charity shops in Blyth

 How a Blyth shop works with GoldPaid

 The starting point is online.
 A Blyth charity team sends clear photos to GoldPaid on WhatsApp, with close-ups of any stamped marks, and gets an honest first read while the item stays in the shop.
-A free prepaid Royal Mail Special Delivery label is then emailed across, so the piece travels tracked and insured on a service that aims to deliver to GB mainland addresses the next working day.
+A free prepaid Royal Mail Special Delivery label is then emailed across, so the piece travels tracked and signed for on a service that aims to deliver to GB mainland addresses the next working day.

 For an in-person specialist valuation, the nearest realistic option is Newcastle, around fifteen miles south by road and roughly twenty-five minutes by car when traffic is light, before parking and queueing are counted.
 That is a real chunk of a volunteer's day, spent carrying valuable donated stock.
 Asking online and posting the parcel removes it, and the valuation is read at the shop in Blyth.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post, so a Blyth team has the cover position clear before sealing the parcel.

 Donations worth checking in Blyth